ankraft/ACME-oneM2M-CSE-mkdocs/docs/home/Supported.md

 ## Protocols Bindings

 The following *Protocol Bindings* are supported.
-It is possible to enable only one binding, or use any combination of them for a CSE instance.
+It is possible to enable only one binding, or to use any combination of them for a CSE instance.

 **CoAP**

 :	The CoAP protocol is supported.
-	However, CoAP over DTLS is not yet implemented.
+	CoAP over DTLS is not yet implemented.

 	!!!
 Info "Release 5"
 		The current implementation only support the CoAP binding specification for oneM2M Release 1-4.